Green smoothies are an easy way to get more vegetables into your diet.

 After reading that book I became something of a green smoothie fanatic because it’s such an easy way to get a lot of fruits and vegetables into your daily diet.
 I can attest to the fact that when I am drinking green smoothies regularly that I don’t want to eat the bad stuff as much.

 I can also attest to the fact that green smoothies don’t always taste very good.
-It’s been a trial and error process at our home, but The Maestro and I have now perfected the art of making a green smoothie that actually tastes good.
+It’s been a trial and error process at our home, but we have now perfected the art of making a green smoothie that actually tastes good.

 How to Make a Great Tasting Smoothie